garrandall/popular-music-data/tracks/true-true-happiness-johnny-tillotson.md

 When you're feeling lost inside let my true love be your guide True true happiness will follow if you'll only follow me yeah

-True true happiness will folow...
+True true happiness will folow

 Come with me and find the way you can trust me when I say True true happiness will follow if you'll only follow me yeah

-True true happiness will folow...
+True true happiness will folow

 Let me lead you like a steady take my hand and say you're ready True true happiness will follow if you'll only follow me yeah

-True true happiness will folow...
+True true happiness will folow